CVKo92/CVKo92/README.md

 - 👋 Hi, I’m @CVKo92
-- 👀 I’m interested incoding interactive pseudo 3D and full 3D designs
+- 👀 I’d like code interactive pseudo 3D and full 3D designs for websites and AR application
 - 🌱 I’m currently learning on my own,and i'm just starting without any real knowledge about coding
 - 💞️ I’m looking to collaborate on the project i have on my mind,i think to have a good starting point.
 - 📫 vittocarmi@gmail.com